How does plasma help my tattoo heal?

 Quick tips to help your tattoo heal

-1. Rest immediately after tattooing: Giving your body the rest it needs after completing a tattoo, especially if it’s below the waist, is crucial.
-Blood pressure is higher below the waist, and inflammation is more likely to occur.
-Treating a new tattoo similarly to a sprain can help mitigate discomfort and reduce healing time.
+- Rest immediately after tattooing: Give your body extra rest after getting a tattoo, especially if it’s below the waist.
+Your blood pressure is higher below the waist which will cause increased inflammation around tattoos in these areas.
+Treat your new tattoo like you treat a sprain to lower your discomfort and reduce healing time.
 Try the following steps:

-2. Proper bandaging and swelling management: Ensure the bandage fits snugly but not too tightly.
-If swelling becomes severe and causes the bandage to tighten excessively, take measures to reduce the swelling.
-In such cases, it may be necessary to remove the bandage.
-Excessive swelling can lead to micro-tears in the already traumatized tissue, resulting in heavy scabbing and compromised healing.
-If you notice swelling, address it promptly to prevent further complications.
+- Proper bandaging and swelling management: The initial bandage should fit snugly but not too tightly.
+If swelling becomes severe and causes the bandage to tighten painfully, apply a wrapped ice pack to the area to reduce the swelling.
+It may be necessary to remove the bandage.

-3. Prevent plasma bonding with fabric: Leaving the bandage in place overnight can be beneficial to reduce the risk of plasma bonding with bedsheets or clothing.
-If your tattoo is not bandaged, prolonged contact between the oozing tattoo and fabric can cause plasma to harden, leading to waking up with the tattoo “stuck” to the fabric.
-If this occurs, remember not forcefully to rip it loose.
-Instead, enter the shower with the bonded fabric and gently soak the fabric and the tattoo with warm water until they easily separate.
-Ripping it free can cause pain, reopen the tattoo, and potentially result in scabbing, color loss, and scar tissue formation.
+- Prevent plasma bonding with fabric: Keep the bandage on overnight after getting a tattoo.
+Without a bandage, the contact between your oozing tattoo and fabric can cause the plasma to harden and your tattoo to stick to the fabric.
+If this happens, don’t forcefully remove it.
+Take a warm (not hot) shower with the fabric and gently soak it and the tattoo with warm water until they separate easily.
+Ripping it free will be painful and can reopen the wound.
+This can lead to scabbing, color loss, and scar tissue (which can alter your tattoo).

-4. Monitor leaking ink and fluids: It’s normal to experience some ink and fluid leakage from the tattooed area for a few days.
-However, if this continues for an extended period, it might indicate interference with the healing process.
-Certain ointments can exacerbate leakage, so if you’ve been using petroleum jelly or similar products, switch to a more tattoo-friendly alternative to ensure optimal healing.
+- Monitor leaking ink and fluids: It’s normal for some ink and fluids to leak from the tattooed area for a few days (2 -3 days).
+If this continues longer than 4 days, something is interfering with the healing process.
+Certain ointments can increase leakage, so if you’ve been using petroleum jelly or similar products, switch to a more tattoo-friendly product like IKONIK’s Epik Cream for quality care.

 Help your tattoo stand the test of time